MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 <!-- ====================================================================== -->
 ## Sample code for detecting ARM or x86

-Detection of CPU architecture is helpful for websites that wish to guide visitors to download applications built for the CPU in their system.
-This is particularly helpful for ARM-based devices so that customers download the native ARM version of an application, instead of inadvertently installing an app built for x86 and experiencing reduced performance from emulation.
+Use detection of CPU architecture to have your website automatically download the version of your app that's built specifically for the user's CPU.

+CPU detection is particularly helpful for ARM-based devices, so that a customer using an ARM device automatically downloads the native ARM version of an application.
+This prevents the user from inadvertently installing an app that's built for x86, and then experiencing reduced performance due to emulation.

 The following code detects CPU architecture: